Getting Started Modbus

 Enter a meaningful Driver Interface Name that you will refer to this physical connection when defining Tags with a Modbus Data Source.

-Specify the Connection as Ethernet or Serial.
+Set the Connection type as Ethernet or Serial.

-Optionally define a secondary failover device if the primary device fails with the property Enable Failover.
+For redundancy support optionally define a secondary failover device if the primary device fails with the property Enable Failover.

 If both the primary and secondary device are offline the Return to Online settings determines the retry frequency.